asmithdigital/raads-digital/_components/date-picker.md

 ## Accessibility

-1. Do not hijack the cursor and automatically move the cursor to the next input.
+1. Do not hijack the cursor by automatically moving the cursor to the next input.
 The user must always be in control.
+1. All form input validation for date picker inherit from [form inputs]({{site.baseurl}}/components/form-inputs).